Ana Henriquez

 Since 2000, Ana Henriquez is also member of the Columbian Bar « Consejo Superior de la Judicatura ».
 She also has a specialization in public law since 2005.
 Before arriving in Canada, she already had seven years of experience in civil, public and criminal law.

-Complex procedures of divorce, separation, custody and support, family property division, and nullity of marriage, among others.
+Procedures of divorce, separation, custody and support, family property division, and nullity of marriage, among others.

 Camila Velasquez